ayshahrah/seg/index.md

 ### Learning Paths

 The SEG currently includes 12 role-based learning paths.
 It provides guiding information and up-to-date learning resources for each learning path.
-If you still don't have a career path in your mind, you can try to identify your potential career by using the [IBM IT Assessment](https://www.coursera.org/learn/ibm-it-assessment).
+If you still don't have a career path in your mind, you can try to identify your potential career by using the [MyInnerGenius Career Fit Assessment](https://app.myinnergenius.com/accounts/signup/?next=%2Flaunch-assessment%2F4%2F).

 **Traditional Roles:**